junebug12851/HelloN64/README.md

 It's a little more annoying to switch back and forth but this way I can use `SourceTree` and `VS2019` which are both great modern tools to help me.

+## Flat Folder Structure and Filters

+So you may have noticed all the files are on top, this is not how I like to do my projects.
+I prefer them to be deeply organized in folders nice and neat.
+However the tools have many limitations and bugs.

+In short I have a few options:

+* Use sub-folders and deal with a more complicated build.
+This is because Makefile doesn't like to deal with files inside folders and I think it goofs up on long paths as well.
+In short there's various more complicated work-arounds that are simple but fragile to implement and add to build complexity.
+* Don't use folders and deal with all the files top-level.
+This is the simplest because it keeps the build really simple and is expandable but can get very messy.

+This is yet another reason why I choose VS filters.
+Mnay people, myself included, normally hate the filters VS defaults to because they look like folders but all the files are not really in those folders, they're all top-level.
+However given the limitations I can opt for the lesser evil and choose to have all my files top-level but under VS filters or "Virtual Folders".

+This means, to me, they're organized properly in folders but in reality their all top-level which satifies the build system and keeps things simple.

+This way I can refactor and re-organize files and deeply nest them into folders as much as I want and not have to worry about dealing with a complicated and fragile build system that would need careful refacotring if I were to move any files or folders around.

+Again this also works for people that don't want to use VS and who just want to edit directly with Notepad++ or the like although you won't have the organized appearance filters can give.

 ## License

 * My code is Licensed Apache2 (Only to my code)